orchestracities/boost/README.md

     $ go build ./...
     $ sh scripts/make-mix.sh
     $ sh scripts/populate-testdata.sh

-    $ go run orionadapter/main.go 43210
+You should see on screen a warning message asking you to edit `_output_/testdata/sample_operator_cfg.yaml` to replace adapter certs.
+Do it :-)

 **Note**. `make-mix.sh`.
 It only runs on MacOS and Linux but it shouldn't be impossible to tweak it to make it work on other OSes too.

+Start our custom adapter

+    $ go run orionadapter/main.go 43210

-Now our custom adapter is running and waiting for the Mixer server to hook up.
-Bring up the Mixer server in a new terminal:
+With the adapter running and waiting for the Mixer server to hook up, bring up the Mixer server in a new terminal:

     $ sh scripts/run-mixer.sh